+Government has committed itself to delivering services that British Columbians can count on.
 ICBC's service focus aims to provide consistent, quality products and services to our customers and to address business needs by cost-effectively serving customers where they are, in ways that they value.
 Over the coming years, ICBC will expand various customer service opportunities in the channels most relevant to customers, including digital, print and in-person.
 As part of these initiatives, ICBC continues to increase online services to help reduce costs, increase customer convenience, and enable the organization to operate more efficiently.
-As of early 2016, customers can request their driver abstracts online, rather than by phone.
-Over the past several years, ICBC has made changes to the Claims system that will help improve the customer experience, convenience and give customers more choice for interacting with ICBC.
-Just recently, ICBC launched its Claims Customer Portal to allow customers to initiate a claim and check their claims' status online with a simple and secure experience.
+Customers can now request their driver abstracts online, rather than by phone.
+Over the past several years, ICBC implemented changes to the Claims system that improve the customer experience, convenience and give customers more choice for interacting with ICBC.
+In late 2016, ICBC launched its Claims Customer Portal to allow customers to initiate a claim and check their claims' status online with a simple and secure experience.